Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Future Plans:
 1. We plan to add source editing features to the source editor mode.
-2. Then add the ability to compile a modal source code file and correct compilation errors.
+2. Then add the ability to compile a Modal source code file and correct compilation errors.
 This will be based on gcc (Win, Linux) and g++ on OSX.
 3. Then add the ability to debug a modal app.
 This will be based on gdb (Win, Linux) and lldb on OSX.